About Nanako

 https://www.nanakowater.com/home-2/

-Last October (2022) I visited my son Joe who started graduate studies at Tokyo University as an international student.
+In October 2022 I visited my son Joe who started graduate studies at Tokyo University as an international student.
 Japan has changed a lot since I first lived there as a five year old.
 (Dad took me and the family when he taught at his alma mater – Tokyo University.)
 I enjoy noticing the evolution of the city over the course of my seven different stays there.

 I also stay in touch with my other homes.
 Jakarta.
 Indonesia where I lived the year after the 1998 riots.
 Bucharest, Romania and Nijmegen, the Netherlands, where I was as a middle school student while Dad was a visiting professor at local universities.